Industry Solutions

-Mortgage and consumer lenders almost always live inside a loan origination system.
-Encompass, Calyx Point, Byte Pro, and similar platforms are where the actual work happens.
-The credit API question is really an LOS integration question.
+Mortgage and consumer lenders run their entire workflow inside a loan origination system.
+Encompass, Calyx Point, Byte Pro, and similar platforms are where applications, decisions, and disclosures all live.
+The credit API question is really an LOS workflow question.

 Why the Loan Origination System Sits at the Center of the Credit Workflow

 The LOS is the system of record for a loan.
 Application data lives there.
 Underwriting decisions live there.
-Disclosures, conditions, and final approvals all live there.
+Conditions and final approvals live there.
 Anything that touches the loan touches the LOS at some point.

 Credit data has to flow into that record cleanly.
-The credit pull is one of the most important data events in the application, and it generally happens early.
+The credit pull is one of the most important data events in the application.
 Loan officers pull credit at intake.
 Underwriters review credit during decisioning.
 Compliance reviews credit at audit time.

 A credit API that does not integrate cleanly with the LOS forces manual handoff.
 The loan officer pulls credit in a separate tool.
 They download a PDF and upload it into the LOS.
 They copy-paste the score and key attributes into the application fields.
-Every step is a chance for an error, an inconsistency, or a regulatory gap.
+Every step is a chance for an error.

 A credit API that integrates cleanly removes that friction.
 The pull happens inside the LOS workflow.
-The data attaches to the loan record automatically.
+The data attaches to the loan record.
 The loan officer never leaves the system they already work in.

 What Does Compatibility With Encompass, Calyx, or Byte Actually Mean?